nyc-crh/site/content/gallery/mom-worthy-opponent-for-state.md

 Marguerite Goodman lived at the Gouverneur Hospital in lower Manhattan.
 Her mother, Willie Mae Goodman, organized to improve Marguerite’s life at Gouverneur.
 This article by the *New York Daily News* identifies the many ways she and other family members of residents worked to change Gouverneur.

 Goodman was one of the parents who founded the Gouverneur Parents Association.
-The GPA sued to make sure that Marguerite and others would not be sent back to Willowbrook; they also organized a sit-in to block traffic and call attention to their cause.
-Mrs. Goodman recalls members of the Black Panther Party showing up at the facility to keep residents from being put on buses for the transfer to Willowbrook.[^1] The Black Panthers and the Young Lords were nationalist groups who had been advocating for health care and education in their communities.
+The GPA sued to make sure that Marguerite and others would not be sent back to Willowbrook State School, where they had lived previously.
+The parents also organized a sit-in to block traffic and call attention to their cause.
+Mrs. Goodman recalls members of the Black Panther Party showing up at the facility to keep residents from being put on buses for the transfer to Willowbrook.[^1] The Black Panthers and the Young Lords had been advocating for health care and education in their communities.

 The GPA won: Marguerite and other Gouverneur residents were not sent back to Willowbrook.

 Today, Willie Mae Goodman continues to advocate for disabled people.
-She is concerned that some of the new smaller institutional homes that replaced Willowbrook are becoming “Little Willowbrooks” that are underfunded and impersonal.[^1]
+She is concerned that some of the new smaller institutional homes that replaced Willowbrook and Gouverneur are becoming “Little Willowbrooks” that are underfunded and impersonal.[^1]

 [^1] See [Willie Mae Goodman Interview](/topics/black-latina-women/gouverneur-parents-association/willie-mae-goodman)